“I know who I WAS when I got up this morning, but I think I must have been changed several times since then.”

 He’s a JV football player, but not very good.
 He runs track, too and he’s good at sprinting.
 He never says anything to me about Facebook, thank God.
 There are some girls from summer camp who pester me, but they are either too young or too old.
 I don’t want to be friends with them, either.

 I truly know a lot of my six hundred friends.
 I see some of them every day at school.
 Some of them I never see, but I talk to them on Facebook all the time.
 My friend Tony has a band.
 I like some of his songs.
 We post back-and-forth all the time.
-I posted a picture of an orange dresser filled with creampuffs next to a dog peeking and peeing Cherry Pepsi.
+I posted a picture of an orange dresser filled with creampuffs next to a dog peeking and and a can of peeing Cherry Pepsi.

 “You’re such a freak and I like it,” he posted.